Osama bin Laden's compound in Abbottabad: CIA cache of computer files

-But also found in the cache was a great deal of more typical internet-browsing and pirated content, including home videos, cat videos, clip art, a video called "HORSE_DANCE," wildlife documentaries, a copy of Charlie Bit My Finger, the animated films Ice Age: Dawn of the Dinosaurs and Antz, episodes of Jackie Chan Adventures, Tom and Jerry, and Case Closed, and copies of the video games Final Fantasy VII, Devil May Cry, Counter-Strike, Half-Life, and Resident Evil 2.
+The cache also included typical internet-browsing and pirated content, including home videos, cat videos, clip art, a video called "HORSE_DANCE", wildlife documentaries, a copy of Charlie Bit My Finger, the animated films Ice Age: Dawn of the Dinosaurs and Antz, a clip from a Mr. Bean movie, episodes of Jackie Chan Adventures, Tom and Jerry, and Case Closed, and copies of the video games Final Fantasy VII, Devil May Cry, Counter-Strike, Half-Life, and Resident Evil 2.
+However, the files may have come from other residents of the compound (of which there were believed to be 20) as well as older users as it is believed that some of the computers on the compound were purchased as used products, and not necessarily bin Laden.
 There were also, reportedly, several pornographic video games and videos, although the CIA has not released specifics and withheld certain titles, citing copyright concerns.

 History

 Gulf News reported that it had previously been used as a safe house by Inter-Services Intelligence, but was no longer being used for this purpose.
 ISI alleged that this compound was raided in 2003 while under construction as Abu Faraj al-Libbi was suspected of living there.
-However, this account was disputed by American officials who said that satellite photos show that in 2004 the site was an empty field.
+However, satellite photos show that in 2004 the site was an empty field.
 The compound was believed to be built around the summer of 2005 to late 2006, based on local accounts, most likely completed in late 2005 as intelligence reports indicate Bin Laden may have moved into the house on 6 January 2006.

 American intelligence officials discovered bin Laden's whereabouts by tracking one of his couriers, Abu Ahmed al-Kuwaiti.
 Information was collected from Guantánamo Bay detainees who gave intelligence officers al-Kuwaiti's pseudonym and said that he was a protégé of Khalid Sheikh Mohammed.
-In 2007, U.S. officials discovered the courier's real name, and, in 2009, that he lived in Abbottābad.
+In 2007, US officials discovered the courier's real name, and, in 2009, that he lived in Abbottābad.
 Using satellite photos and intelligence reports, the CIA surveilled the inhabitants of the compound.
 In September, the CIA concluded that the compound was "custom built to hide someone of significance" and that it was very likely that bin Laden was residing there.
 Officials surmised that he was living there with his youngest wife.
-U.S. Intelligence estimates that bin Laden lived in the compound for five or six years.
+US Intelligence estimates that bin Laden lived in the compound for five or six years.
 Bin Laden's wife confirmed to the Pakistani authorities that they had lived in the compound for five years.
 Prior to moving to the compound, they lived in the village of Chak Shah Muhammad, in the nearby Haripur District, for nearly two and a half years.